zacharyboeder/mlb_spray_charts/README.md

   4. Ensure the variables needed are numeric (cleaning the data)
   5. Plot the scatter plot
   6. Superimpose the image of a baseball field underneath the scatterplot and adjust as needed
+  8. Clean up the aesthetics of the chart
   7. Create a function to replicate spray chart for any player over any number of years